Pests and diseases can impact heavily on Australia's agricultural and associated industries, the environment, people's health and the economy.

-When a large number of animals may need to be destroyed for disease control purposes, and where people's livelihoods are at risk, the people involved may be experiencing considerable distress.
+When a large number of animals or crops may need to be destroyed for disease control purposes, and where people's livelihoods are at risk, the people involved may be experiencing considerable distress.

 We ask that the media respect the wishes of those people affected, and who may wish to deal with this situation privately.